jsenv/core/docs/assets_and_workers.md

 - :+1: create consistent specifiers
 - :+1: escape `"../../"` hell.

-> **Note**
-> External urls, like `https://fonts.googleapis.com/css2?family=Roboto`, are preserved during dev and in the build files.

-> **Note**
-> When a browser do not support a feature during dev or after build, code is transformed by jsenv to become compatible.
-We will mainly notice:
+When a browser do not support a feature during dev or after build, code is transformed by jsenv to become compatible.
+Most remarkably:
->

 > - script type module
 > - worker type module
 > - import assertions
 > - document.adoptedStylesheets

 The rest of this page shows how files can be referenced within HTML, CSS and js.

+> **Note**
+> External urls, like `https://fonts.googleapis.com/css2?family=Roboto`, are preserved during dev and in the build files.

 ## HTML